-- Assign an administrative home with an ELT-level champion ensuring sustained commitment and funding to interpretive programming/facilities. - Integrate interpretive programming across academic, athletic and outreach departments.
+- Assign and establish an administrative home for interpreting Clemson, with an ELT-level champion and shepherd of interpretive facilities and programming to ensure ongoing commitment. - Establish management, staffing and administration, sustainable funding avenues, and - integration across academic, athletic and outreach departments.